Ellen Hopkins: Personal life

 Hopkins dropped out of university before graduation to start a family and business.
-She had two children: Jason and Cristal.
+She had two children, Jason and Cristal.
 When her marriage failed, she sold her business and began freelance work.
 Following her divorce, she had a daughter, Kelly, with a man she considered to be a 'rebound'.
 He was abusive and kidnapped Kelly, keeping her in secrecy for three years.
-She was found later by his grandmother.
+Kelly was later found by her paternal great-grandmother.
 Around 1991, she married John Hopkins, her current husband.
 They also adopted their daughter Cristal's son, Orion.
 In 1990, Hopkins and her family moved to northern Nevada.

 While in Nevada, she decided to write for a living.
-She started out freelancing newspaper and magazine articles, then moved from there into children’s nonfiction.
+She started out freelancing newspaper and magazine articles, then moved from there into children's nonfiction.
 Hopkins believes most of her writing talent originates from her own talent and also from her adoptive mother.
-She also considers her fifth grade teacher the first person to encourage her to become a professional writer.
+She also considers her fifth-grade teacher the first person to encourage her to become a professional writer.

-Later in life, Hopkins found biological mother, Toni Chandler, who was also a writer and poet.
+Later in life, Hopkins found her biological mother, Toni Chandler, who was also a writer and poet.